Find Affordable College Courses

 Online courses are a good option for students who need a more flexible schedule that allows them to pursue an education when and where they want.
 Whether you're going to school part-time or full-time, you may find distance education the right choice for you.

-For those who are interested in distance learning, Columbia College South Carolina does offer online courses in homeland security, law enforcement and firefighting for the following degree levels:
+Columbia College South Carolina does offer online education options in homeland security, law enforcement & firefighting for the following degree levels for those interested in distance learning:

 • Bachelor’s Degree